haiquangtran/Programming-Notes/azure.md

 - can implement code that is triggered by events occuring in Azure or third party service as well as on-premises systems.
 - Allows developers to take action by connecting to data sources or messaging solutions thus making it easy to process and react to events.
 - Basically like a Web API endpoint but it costs money everytime you use it.
+- **Note**: If you dev in VS and then deploy it, the function gets compiled and you can't edit it directly in the portal
 - **Defintions**
   - What is a Function app?
     - functions are hosted in an execution context called a function app.